AidaDSP/AidaDSP.github.io/aida_dsp_os.md

 ## Aida DSP OS

-Aida DSP OS is the innovative product that could make you leave your Pc at home when you're going to do some rehersal, in the recording studio, or outside, in search of new sounds.
-It's based on the same technology of the Mod Duo, a device presented at NAMM 2017.
-In addition to that, you have a powerful wavetable player that you can use with your own samples.
+Aida DSP OS is the innovative product that could make you leave your Pc at home: when you're going to do some rehersal, in the recording studio, or outside, in search of new sounds.
+It's based on the same technology of the _**Mod Duo**_, a device presented at _NAMM 2017_.
+In addition to that, you have a powerful wavetable player that you can use with your own samples, and a puredata patch player.

 1. Three function modes
   * wavetable player .gig, .sf2 e .sfz